tc39/proposal-decorators/README.md

 # Integrated decorators and fields proposal for JavaScript

+Daniel Ehrenberg

-This document proposes a combined vision for how the proposed class features could work together--decorators, public fields and private fields.
-At the intersections of these, we have decorated fields and private methods and accessors, which are all included as well.
+This document proposes a combined vision for how the proposed class features could work together--[decorators](https://tc39.github.io/proposal-decorators/), [public fields](https://tc39.github.io/proposal-class-public-fields/) and [private fields](https://github.com/tc39/proposal-private-fields).

-Tying the proposal together are two principles of orthogonality:
+In combining the proposals into a unified vision, this document works towards two types of orthogonality:
 - All class components can be decorated--methods, fields, accessors, and the class at the top level
 - All combinations are supported on the following axes:
   - Visibility: Public vs private
   - Place: static vs instance/prototype
   - Type: Method vs field vs accessor

-This proposal is not necessarily intended to be something that is intended to ship in the next ECMAScript standard this instant, but instead the intention is to explain the semantics of the maximal union of all proposals, so that if something smaller ships, it can be a clean subset, rather than something which would have to be redefined in the future.
+This document builds on the ideas of the [Orthogonal Classes](https://github.com/erights/Orthogonal-Classes) proposal, which attempts to solve the very real problem of creating a single, unified mental model for new and old class features which provides a sense of continuity and regularity.
+Like that proposal, not all of this necessarily would ship at once, but this document gives a blueprint of where to go as we do add features.

 ## Changes from the orthogonal classes proposal